dsedaille/ecommerce-analytics-warehouse-/README.md

 ## Project Overview

-This project builds an analytics-ready data warehouse from the Brazilian Olist e-commerce dataset.
+This project builds an analytics-ready data warehouse from the Brazilian Olist e-commerce dataset found on Kaggle.

 The goal is to transform raw transactional marketplace data into a structured analytics system that supports business decisions related to: